How to Cook Rice in a Cast Iron Dutch Oven (Easy Recipe)

 Water

 Try chicken broth or vegetable broth instead of plain water.
-This adds flavor to the rice and the seasoning can be used in a variety of recipes.
+This adds flavor to the rice, and the seasoning can be used in various recipes.

 Stovetop Dutch Oven Rice Recipe